The average salary for a Human Resources (HR) Specialist is $51,425.

 Human Resources (HR) Specialist Job Listings

-Pay by Experience Level for Human Resources (HR) Specialist
+What is the Pay by Experience Level for Human Resources (HR) Specialists?

 Pay Difference by Location